February 03, 2021 (c) by Judith Allen Shone

 One thing we do know for sure is that whomever does become a caregiver will yearn for help, will search for encouragement, and will benefit from reassurance.

-Most of all we know caregivers can carry out their role better with understanding, friendships, interactions, resources and information to help them realize, in some small way, that they are not forgotten while on a journey many usually walk alone.
-Caregiving is an overwhelming, exhausting role that is filled with moments filled with anxiety as well as happiness.
+Most of all we know caregivers can carry out their role better with understanding, friendships, interactions, resources and information to help them realize, in some small way, that they are not forgotten while on a journey that many usually walk alone.
+Yet, caregiving can be an overwhelming, exhausting role that is filled with happiness as well as anxious moments.

 Listen to their story.
 Offer something that might help.